loctnguyen96/ctd-pre-work/README.md

 # Cat Explorer

 ## Description
-A single-page web application built with vanilla JavaScript and TheCatAPI that allows users to explore random cats or browse cats by breed.
-Users can view images, read breed information, and save their favorite cats for easy access.
+A single-page web application built with Vite, vanilla JavaScript, and TheCatAPI that allows users to explore random cats or browse cats by breed.
+Users can view images, read breed information, vote on images, and save their favorite cats for easy access.
 Favorites can also be removed anytime.
+API keys are stored securely in an environment variable during the build process.

 ## Features
 * Browse random cat images or select a breed to view specific cats